 Concerns over sporadic enforcement contributed to the activist groups’ focus on shipping lines.
-In this week’s announcement, they wrote that port enforcement is “often too lax” and that it is “vital that the commercial sector play a leading role to stop the illegal or unsustainable trade.”
+In last week’s announcement, they wrote that port enforcement is “often too lax” and that it is “vital that the commercial sector play a leading role to stop the illegal or unsustainable trade.”

 Shippers already reacted to China ban